atwin140/homeProject/README.md

 Home wireles remote project

 - Includes Homebridge (Apple HomeKit)
-- Includes Homeassistant (Alex voice command)
+- Includes Homeassistant (Alexa voice command)

 This is the home of th config files for the services